 - ~30+ racks

 - Desire the legal protection provided by a traditional lease versus MSA

 - Solution design for things like hyper-converged infrastructure or scale-out storage and servers (a tailored environment to accommodate today’s hyper-converged infrastructure and scale-out storage)

 Prime Data Centers specializes in wholesale data center development.
 Whether build-to-suit, powered-shell, or otherwise.
-We do often speak with retail colo brands who might be looking to add a new facility to their portfolio.
+We do often speak with retail colocation brands who might be looking to add a new facility to their portfolio.
 If we can help you out with your decision process, even just as a sounding board, we’re happy to help.
-Feel free to schedule a meeting here.